ilkkamtk/software-1-project-example/README.md

 [![Watch the videos](https://i.ytimg.com/vi/AVAs9eFomD8/hqdefault.jpg?sqp=-oaymwE2CNACELwBSFXyq4qpAygIARUAAIhCGAFwAcABBvABAfgB_gmAAtAFigIMCAAQARhBIFUoZTAP&rs=AOn4CLCT0c5w686gZCkuXoLKE4GQnl4lHw)](https://youtube.com/playlist?list=PLKenVLUxjmH9AyGZUeNDs8RinDVLQIQXY)

 ### Story

-John was an adventurous traveler, who had always wanted to explore the world.
-One day, he decided he was going to take on the ultimate challenge and try to find the elusive and mysterious diamond of the sky.
+You are an adventurous traveler, who has always wanted to explore the world.
+One day, you decide you are going to take on the ultimate challenge and try to find the elusive and mysterious diamond of the sky.

-John set off on his journey, traveling to the first airport on his list.
-When he arrived, he was greeted with a message on the airport's display board that said "Welcome to X Airport!
+You set off on your journey, traveling to the first airport on your list.
+When you arrived, you were greeted with a message on the airport's display board that said "Welcome to X Airport!
 You have X$ and Xkm of range left."

-John was determined to find the diamond, and he knew he would need money and range to do so.
-He decided to try his luck and opened a lootbox at the airport.
-Much to his surprise, he won a great reward- money!
-He was ecstatic and now had the funds to continue on his journey.
+You were determined to find the diamond, and you knew you would need money and range to do so.
+You decided to try your luck and opened a lootbox at the airport.
+Much to your surprise, you won a great reward- money!
+You were ecstatic and now had the funds to continue on your journey.

-With his newfound wealth, John was able to continue on his journey, but he had to be careful with his money and range.
-He was able to purchase fuel at each airport, and he eventually made it to the airport where the diamond was rumored to be.
+With your newfound wealth, you were able to continue on your journey, but you had to be careful with your money and range.
+You were able to purchase fuel at each airport, and you eventually made it to the airport where the diamond was rumored to be.

-Much to his surprise, when he arrived, he saw the diamond shining in the sunlight.
-He had finally found the diamond!
+Much to your surprise, when you arrived, you saw the diamond shining in the sunlight.
+You had finally found the diamond!

-John was elated, but he knew he had to be careful as he made his way back to the starting airport.
-He had heard rumors that robbers were prowling around the airports, hoping to steal money and valuable items.
-As he made his way back, he was careful to not fall victim to any of their schemes.
+You were elated, but you knew you had to be careful as you made your way back to the starting airport.
+You had heard rumors that robbers were prowling around the airports, hoping to steal money and valuable items.
+As you made your way back, you were careful to not fall victim to any of their schemes.

-When he finally arrived back at the starting airport, he was relieved to find that he still had the diamond and all the money he had won along the way.
-He had won the challenge!
+When you finally arrived back at the starting airport, you were relieved to find that you still had the diamond and all the money you had won along the way.
+You had won the challenge!

-John was overjoyed with his success and the money he had won.
-He had finally found the diamond of the sky and was able to keep all of his hard-earned money.
-He was a true success story!
+You were overjoyed with your success and the money you had won.
+You had finally found the diamond of the sky and was able to keep all of your hard-earned money.
+You were a true success story!
 ### Database

 This game uses the airport table from the database course.